-While most of the time people see ENTJs as pretty cut and dry extroverts- that is often just what is seen on the surface.
+While most of the time people see ENTJs as pretty cut-and-dry extroverts, that is often just what is seen on the surface.
 ENTJs are complex people with many layers to their personality and their behaviors.
 While they are extroverts, there is definitely more to them than that.
 There are many ENTJs who can certainly appear more introverted at times, and find themselves leaning towards that behavior.
-Sometimes this comes from a desire to be independent, other times it comes from feeling like they can handle things better on their own.
-ENTJs can actually be some of the more introverted of the extroverted types, especially with the right context and situation.
+Sometimes this comes from a desire to be independent.
+Other times it comes from feeling like they can handle things better on their own.
+ENTJs can be some of the more introverted of the extroverted types, especially with the proper context and situation.

 They Lose Patience with People

-ENTJs can lose patience and become drained by people rather easily, which is more commonly an introvert trait.
+ENTJs can lose patience and become drained by people rather quickly, which is more commonly an introverted trait.
 They have a hard time dealing with inefficient or lazy people, and this is something that can sometimes push them over the edge of their patience.
-ENTJs don’t like having to deal with people who don’t seem to put effort into things, or are completely incapable of being efficient.
-They often feel that people are capable of more than the bare minimum, and so they don’t like dealing with the ones who don’t try hard enough.
-ENTJs want to be around people who are capable and intelligent, and don’t require babysitting in order to get things done.
+ENTJs don’t like having to deal with people who don’t seem to put effort into things or are completely incapable of being efficient.
+They often feel that people are capable of more than the bare minimum, so they don’t like dealing with the ones who don’t try hard enough.
+ENTJs want to be around people who are capable and intelligent and don’t require babysitting in order to get things done.

-ENTJs can actually be rather picky about the people they like and let into their worlds.
-This is something that definitely causes some people to believe they are introverts when they notice this behavior.
+ENTJs can be rather picky about the people they like and let into their worlds.
+This definitely causes some people to believe they are introverts when they notice this behavior.
 ENTJs can certainly be outgoing and unafraid of interacting, but they don’t enjoy dealing with certain people.
 Their desire to get things done makes the ENTJ very focused and sometimes a bit impatient.

 They Actually Enjoy Being Alone

-ENTJs actually enjoy being alone quite a bit, and sometimes prefer to get things done themselves.
-They need time to themselves sometimes, in order to think things through and plan out what to do next.
-ENTJs also lose patience when they are dealing with people who can’t do things right, and so they might need to take charge themselves.
+ENTJs actually enjoy being alone quite a bit and sometimes prefer to get things done themselves.
+They need time to themselves sometimes to think things through and plan out what to do next.
+ENTJs also lose patience when they are dealing with people who can’t do things right, so they might need to take charge themselves.
 There are times when the ENTJ just feels like they have to do things themselves in order to get it done right.
-They are capable of delegating but they need a team who can actually take instruction.
+They are capable of delegating, but they need a team who can actually take instruction.

-ENTJs certainly like being on their own from time to time, and like the chance to get away and relax.
+ENTJs certainly like being on their own from time to time and like the chance to get away and relax.
 While they are happiest spending time with the right people, they would rather be alone than be with the wrong ones.
-ENTJs simply need to be around others to test their ideas and information on, and do enjoy having people to discuss these things with.
-Being on their own they are often just fine, especially since they really are choosey about the people they want to spend long periods of time with.
-They simply don’t require constant interaction, and can gain plenty of discussing things through forums or just doing research on their own.
+ENTJs simply need to be around others to test their ideas and information and do enjoy having people to discuss these things with.
+Being on their own, they are often just fine, especially since they really are choosey about the people they want to spend long periods of time with.
+They simply don’t require constant interaction and can gain plenty of discussing things through forums or just doing research on their own.

 They Value Their Independence

 While ENTJs are certainly extroverts who need interaction in order to recharge and get motivated, it isn’t quite so simple.
-ENTJs are complex people with many layers, and individual characteristics.
-Some ENTJs can lean more towards the introverted side of the spectrum, or find themselves somewhere in the middle.
+ENTJs are complex people with many layers and individual characteristics.
+Some ENTJs can lean more toward the introverted side of the spectrum or find themselves somewhere in the middle.
 While they do crave some sort of interaction in order to feel inspired and bounce information off of someone, that doesn’t mean they want this constantly.
-ENTJs also need some times to themselves, in order to get away from the stress and frustration they face when dealing with people who are ignorant or inefficient.
-The fact that they can so easily go from wanting socialization, to wanting alone time, can certainly make the ENTJ seem more introverted at times.
-It can also make them lean towards this side of their personality depending on their surroundings or their current situation.
+ENTJs also need some time to themselves in order to get away from the stress and frustration they face when dealing with people who are ignorant or inefficient.
+The fact that they can so easily go from wanting socialization to wanting alone time can certainly make the ENTJ seem more introverted.
+It can also make them lean towards this side of their personality depending on their surroundings or current situation.